TritonDataCenter/rfd/rfd/0082/README.md

 - TOOLS-1648: 'sdcadm post-setup cmon' should create cmon-agent instances This will enable TOOLS-1631 for 'cmon-agent'.
-- TODO: TOOLS ticket for 'sdcadm create' support for agents Link this to TOOLS-1631.
+- TOOLS-1651: 'sdcadm create should support agent instances'.
 - TODO: for multiple-server support for 'sdcadm create'
 - TODO: consider ticket for 'sdcadm ex update-agents' to be able to skip the 'latest' linking